lukebarnard1/nomad-term/README.md

 _Disclaimer_ - Please use at your own risk:
  - nomad-term is not yet officially released, this is a POC.
  - nomad-term has not been audited for security and may be vulnerable to malicious attacks via the output of a program running within it.
- - The author will excercise best effort to make sure any security patches are communicated, including for that of dependencies.
+ - The author will exercise best effort to make sure any security patches are communicated, including for that of dependencies.